deepl0n9/vim-arrowless/README.md

 ```vim
 :verbose map <Up>
 ```
-also check for the other arrows keys
+also check for the other arrow keys